catseye/Robin/doc/Robin.md

     = Cat
     = Dog

+#### `random-source` ####

+The `random-source` facility allows a Robin program to request, and obtain, numbers whose value is (ideally) unpredictable.

+The `random-source` facility understands commands of the form

+    (obtain-random 0)

+In response to one of these commands, this facility generates an event of the form

+    (random NUMBER)

+where NUMBER is a random number between -2147483648 and 2147483647.

 ### General Reactor properties ###

 A reactor can issue multiple commands in its response to an event.